RedTeamPentesting/monsoon/doc/design.md

    used to skip the first n items (`--skip`) and limit the number of items processed (`--limit`).

+ * Limiter: optional, limits the throughput of items to the runners, can be used to only process a number of items per second.

  * Runners: take the items, builds HTTP requests and sends them to the server.
    Emit a sequence of responses.
 Multiple Runners are working in parallel, so the sequence of responses is not deterministic any more and highly depends